Modern Games Bring in More People and Increase Enjoyment, Driving Market Growth

 - Ticket to Ride (2004)

-Board game market size estimates vary from $12B+ to $18B, with agreement that the market is growing at a healthy 7 to 11%.
+While global board game market size estimates vary from $12B to $15B globally to , sources agree that the market is growing at a healthy pace from 4.5% to 10.6%.

 New Product Examples, New Gamers, and Enhanced Gameplay Drive Board Game Market Growth